December 21, 2024

 6. 3 of Swords, 2 of Swords, the World

 As you add more cards you extend the story, which requires constant transition work from the reader to deliver a smooth explanation of the card combinations.
-Being an effective storyteller is a crucial skill for reading cards, which will offer clients a powerful experience well beyond the meanings of the individual cards.
+Being an effective storyteller is a crucial skill for reading tarot cards, which will offer clients a powerful experience well beyond the meanings of the individual cards.